EQUAL RIGHTS AMENDMENT

 WITHOUT THE ERA

-Women fighting for equal pay have no consistent judicial standard for deciding legal cases, with women earning 78 cents for every dollar earned by a man, with African American women and Latinas making even less, 64 cents and 53 cents The gender pay gap remains stalled.
+Women fighting for equal pay have no consistent judicial standard for deciding legal cases, with women earning 78 cents for every dollar earned by a man, with African American women and Latinas making even less, 64 cents and 53 cent racial based gender pay gap remains stalled.
 According to The Shriver Report, 1 in 3 American women, 42 million women, plus 28 million children, either live in poverty or are right on the brink of it.
-(The report defines the “brink of poverty” as making $47,000 a year for a family of four.)
+(The report defines the brink of poverty as making $47,000 a year for a family of four.)
 Two-thirds of American women are either the primary or co-breadwinners of their families.
 One out of every four women is a victim of domestic violence and one out of every five has been or will be raped.
-The ERA would help ensure fair consideration in court cases concerning the wage gap, and also in cases about domestic violence, rape, forced prostitution and sexual slavery.
-Finally.
-The gaps in poverty rates between men and women is wider than anywhere else in the western world with 75 percent of elderly Americans living in poverty which are women.
+The ERA would help ensure fair consideration in court cases concerning the wage gap, and also in cases about domestic violence, rape, forced prostitution, and sexual slavery.
+Finally, the gaps in poverty rates between men and women is wider than anywhere else in the western world with 75 percent of elderly Americans living in poverty which are women.

-She and a large group of people held a Women’s Equality Day Rally on August 26, 2015 walking the last four miles of her pilgrimage in solidarity to the Upper Senate Park, National Mall, Washington DC to promote Women’s Rights .
+She and a large group of people held a Women’s Equality Day Rally on August 26, 2015, walking the last four miles of her pilgrimage in solidarity to the Upper Senate Park, National Mall, Washington DC to promote Women’s Rights.
 In the days that followed they held a Call To Action Lobby Day where they met with this nation’s leaders to demand the passage of the federal Equal Rights Amendment.
-Both ???? of US Representative Jackie Spier’s office and William Van Horn from Senator’s Bill Cardin’s Office read a letters in support of the Equal Rights Amendment .
-Click here to read Speier Women’s Equality Day Address 8-26-15 and Senator cardin letter era rally 08.26.15 (1)
+Both U.S. Representative Jackie Spier’s office and William Van Horn from Senator Bill Cardin’s Office read letters in support of the Equal Rights Amendment.
+Click here to read Speier Women’s Equality Day Address 8-26-15 and Senator Cardin letter era rally 08.26.15 (1)

-Helene has garnered significant press coverage educating folks to the need for the Equal Rights Amendment.
+Helene has garnered significant press coverageeducating folks on the need for the Equal Rights Amendment.

 During that time the 2015 Nevada General Assembly introduced their first bill calling for Nevada to ratify.
-Helene’s’ pilgrimage was cited as the inspiration.
-The following legislative session many organizations came together through the auspices of Janette Dean to move the 2017 Nevada General Assembly.
-Nevada then ratified the Equal Rights Amendment and it was accepted by the National Archivist and Records Administration (N.A.R.A.).
+Helene’s pilgrimage was cited as the inspiration.
+In the following legislative session, many organizations came together to move the 2017 Nevada General Assembly.
+Nevada then ratified the Equal Rights Amendment and it was accepted by the National Archivist and Records Administration (N.A.R.A.).]
 On May 30, 2018, Illinois followed suit with the help of Jeanne Marie Dauray and Andrea Miller of People Demanding Action, Michelle Flattery of Illinois NOW.
 That too was accepted by the NARA, On January 15, 2020, through the organizational efforts of the ERA Coalition, Equal Means Equal, VA Ratify the ERA, and so very many more Virginia became the 38th state to ratify the E.R.A.

-Senators Ben Cardin and Lisa Murkowski Lead Sponsors of the companion bill SJ Res 6 in the U.S. Senate are working together to bridge both sides of the aisle to come together on the principles this country was founded upon.
+Senators Ben Cardin and Lisa Murkowski Lead Sponsors of the companion bill in the U.S. Senate are working together to bridge both sides of the aisle to come together on the principles this country was founded upon.